Judge Guy L. Reece, II

 Every effort must be made to complete a case within the designated time period set forth in the original case schedule issued by the Clerk of Courts’ office.
 If a situation arises such that the schedule must be modified beyond that time period, counsel must promptly

 notify the Court and request a status conference (in person or via telephone) to discuss an amended case schedule and set forth the reasons/explain why it is needed.

 If counsel submits an agreed amended case scheduling order, counsel should include in it all agreed-upon dates except for the trial and pre-trial dates.
 Those are to be left blank and will be filled in by the Bailiff.

 The trial date may be confirmed with the Bailiff.

 Jury instructions are to be e-mailed (in Word document format) to the Secretary by the morning of trial at the following address: Sarah_Brandon@fccourts.org

-Voir dire: The Court will allow jurors to make a statement before counsel conducts voir dire.
+Voir dire: The Court will initially question jurors before counsel conducts voir dire.
 Challenges are generally out of the hearing of the jurors.